Ida Willis: Awards

 In the 1918 New Year Honours, Willis was appointed an Associate of the Royal Red Cross.
 In 1935, she was awarded the King George V Silver Jubilee Medal.
 She was appointed an Officer of the Order of the British Empire (Military Division) in the 1944 New Year Honours, in recognition of her service as matron-in-chief of the New Zealand Army Nursing Service.
+Willis was noted as the first women in New Zealand to receive an O.B.E.